raskolinckov/raskolinckov/README.md

 - 👋 Hi, I’m @raskolinckov
 - 👀 I’m interested in ...
-JavaScript HTML & CSS
+JavaScript & software engineering
 - 🌱 I’m currently learning ...
-JavaScript
+C language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...